TanzHasan/Learning/MISC/Internships/README.md

 For example, "make a package manager and code out these specific functionalities."
 Usually, the code doesn't have to run.
 If it does, the problem is either small in scale or some code is already given to you.
 High-level system design interviews will usually be talking and whiteboarding.
-You're given a broad topic, and it's your job to break it down into specific functionalities.
+You're given a broad topic and it's your job to break it down into specific functionalities.
 Your job is essentially to transform "Make Uber, Tinder, etc" into "Store data this way, Design X functionality this way, etc."
 These are pretty easy because the bar is in the basement.
 Just keep calm and break the problem down.
 You'll be fine.